Beacon-Design/HTMLCSSJS_Study/Python/Python Study Notes/Statements.md

 		print('spam' * 3)
 ```

-> An older rule also allows for continuation lines when the prior line ends in a backslash:
+> An older rule also allows for continuation lines when the prior line ends in a backslash: don't do this
 >
 > ```
 > X = A + B + \